PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 that is present at every same-order site.
 If adjacency differs, retain the six calls and select another high-count family instead.

+That adjacency audit found two distinct neighborhoods.
+The first four mixed-attention calls are preceded by Conv-attention, SA/PA MirrorPad, and a SiNet-named tail rewrite; the fifth appears after a different QKV/split family;
+the sixth is a late standalone recovery.
+No pass is adjacent in the same order at all six sites, so the six calls were deliberately left separate and no model-named rewrite was folded into the generic runner.

+The independent generic Conv-attention rewrite was instead migrated as the next bounded unit.
+All five existing production positions now call `run_conv_attention_layout_cleanup` with the session LayoutState and diagnostic sink.
+Stable pass ID `layout.conv_attention_nhwc` runs in `LAYOUT_PLAN` as one transaction.
+Its broad preflight requires Transpose, Mean, and Conv/Depthwise Conv capability before allocating indexed state.
+Candidate execution reuses the state-owned producer/consumer index and refreshes it once per completed structural iteration instead of rebuilding two edge maps at every scan.
+The raw lowerer entry point remains a compatibility wrapper, and its four strict motif fixtures continue to cover Logistic, HardSigmoid, HardSwish, and the two-stage HardSwish/Mean chain.

+Verification for this checkpoint completed sequentially in the core `uv`
+environment:

+- `4 passed, 779 deselected` for all Conv-attention motif fixtures;
+- `24 passed` for architecture and deterministic pass-efficiency checks;
+- `1079 passed, 5 deselected, 2 warnings in 136.45s` for the full direct suite;
+- real Tier 2 `sinet_320_op.onnx` conversion with `-cotof` passed with no skipped output and maximum absolute error `2.572051016613841e-09`.

+The real-model metrics recorded five safe preflight skips for the new pass and zero snapshots/fingerprints; other recovery passes had already removed its candidate motif.
+The temporary conversion directory and metrics file were deleted after inspection.
+No package was added, TensorFlow was not imported, and no inference process ran concurrently.

+The next refactoring unit should inventory the repeated generic QKV attention sequence (`gather/reshape hoist`, `slice replacement`, `slice-to-split`, split collapse, shared pretranspose, and weighted-sum bridge).
+Group only exactly contiguous same-order sequences, retain isolated calls, and first make each selected rewrite differential-index aware.
+Do not include the neighboring SiNet-, CSP-, or model-specific layout rules merely to reduce call count.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work